hammerheim-game/hammerheim-rules/2-core-rules.md

-weapons together with their Strength values and special rules in the Weapons & Armour section.
+weapons together with their Strength values and special rules in the Weapons & Armor section.
 The chart above shows the D6 score required to turn a hit into a wound Note that a dash (–) means that there is no chance of wounding the target.